-Anne is a fourth-year Ph.D. candidate in the Department of Economics at Cornell University.
+Anne is a fifth-year Ph.D. candidate in the Department of Economics at Cornell University.
 Her research is concerned with the social welfare implications of risky health behaviors and crime.

 Before coming to Cornell, Anne was a Senior Research Assistant in the Fiscal Analysis section at the Federal Reserve Board of Governors in Washington, D.C. from 2012-2015.
 She graduated from Colby College in Waterville, Maine in 2012 with a B.A. in Economics and Government.